js117/CVX/README.md

 cvx_end

-This program minimizes the norm of the difference of A*x and vector b subject to equality constraints C*x == d, and that the infinity norm (i.e. max component value) of our vector variable x has to be <= 1.
+This program minimizes the norm of the difference of A*x and vector b subject to equality constraints C*x == d, and that the infinity norm (i.e. max absolute component value) of our vector variable x has to be <= 1.
 Running this code in your MATLAB script will invoke the CVX engine and return an optimal value of the problem, and the optimal solution vector x.
 The matrices A, C and vector b are problem data that can be declared outside the CVX scope.
 For more, see http://web.cvxr.com/cvx/doc/